Distance-coupling as an Approach to Position and Formation Control: Conclusion

 \section{Conclusion}

 In this paper we define the distance-coupling method as a suitable approach to the position and formation control problems.
-In the homing case we prove stability and show that it is held for linear transformations of the anchor positions, even when the policy components \eqref{eq:policy_components} are not updated.
+In the homing case, we prove stability and show that it is held for linear transformations of the anchor positions, even when the policy components \eqref{eq:policy_components} are not updated.
 The distance-coupled formation controller is also studied, and the equilibrium conditions are established under the definitions of congruence and transformation invariance.
 Claims are made on the general performance of the system under arbitrary transformations, and the resulting convergence properties are demonstrated empirically.
+A key feature in our approach is that the controller can be implemented without relative position or bearings.

-Generally speaking, the approach described here is framed using a single-integrator model \eqref{eq:single_agent_model} for simplicity.
-That said, the distance-coupled position functions \eqref{eq:distance_coupled_position} and \eqref{eq:formation_position} can be applied to any localization problem in which the available measurements are a function of the distance from known reference points.
+Generally speaking, the approach described here is framed using a single integrator model for simplicity.
+That said, the distance-coupled position functions \eqref{eq:distance-coupled_position} and \eqref{eq:formation_position} can be applied to any localization problem in which the available measurements are a function of the distance from known reference points.
 In the context of systems with more complex dynamics, the distance-coupled policies defined here can be used to calculate suitable waypoints for the agents to follow by a more appropriate controller.

 \begin{raggedright}

 \end{raggedright}